sandstorm-io/tos-pp/sandcats-tos.md

 ## Cancellation

 You may end your service at any time by stopping your Sandstorm server or reconfiguring it not to use Sandcats.
 If you wish for us to explicitly delete your last-known IP address and email address from our database, please contact us at [support@sandstorm.io](mailto:support@sandstorm.io).

+## Changes to service

+We reserve the right to modify or discontinue the service at any time.
+If possible we will give 30 days' notice before discontinuing existing functionality.

 ## Problems and Contact